 Proximity to the road

-A noise barrier needs to be close to the road to block road noise effectively.
+A noise barrier needs to be close to the road to reduce road noise effectively.
 The wall or fence has to physically reflect or ‘bounce’ the noise away before it gets to the house.
 Furthermore, sound travels differently the farther it travels.
 For the first 10 metres, sound travels in straight lines; after that, it changes to vertical waves, getting bigger as they travel.

-What does this mean for blocking road noise?
+What does this mean for reducing road noise?
 It means that it’s best if your noise barrier is located within that first 10m.
 If it’s 20-30m away, your noise wall or acoustic fence will have to go higher to reduce the noise.
-After 30m, that traffic noise disperses into the air around you, making it incredibly difficult to block it anymore.
+After 30m, that traffic noise disperses into the air around you, making it incredibly difficult to reduce it anymore.

 Acoustic fencing and noise walls

 An acoustically rated fence or wall can efficiently reflect road noise, especially when designed and installed specifically for your needs.
 As mentioned above, the wall or fence will work best if built within the first 10 metres of the road.
 But it must meet other factors as well:

 - Density: A noise barrier requires a certain density to perform acoustically.
 For instance, brick, block and modular walls offer strong noise reduction benefits.
 However, steel and timber do not usually have the density to reduce noise

 - No gaps: Noise, like water, can trickle through any gaps.
 For best acoustic performance, ensure your acoustic fence or wall sits flush with the ground and is solid all the way to the top.

 - Height: As a general guide, the line of sight is a good judge of whether the sound can still reach you.
 If your wall is too low, noise can easily spill over the top.
 If you’re on the high side of the street, you’ll need a higher wall to reduce traffic noise.